https://www.tipsbulletin.com/wp-includes/js/jquery/jquery.min.js

 It might seem tricky to grasp how to get melted wax out of clothes without ruining them, much like a dye stain.
 Does melted wax come out of clothes?

-Though it takes a little hard work, it is possible to remove all wax residue from your clothing with some valuable cleaning tips and patience.
+Though it takes a little hard work, it is possible to remove hair wax from clothes with some valuable cleaning tips and patience.
 Even delicate fabrics are salvageable after a wax stain, provided you know the best techniques for wax removal.

 Does Melted Wax Come Out of Clothes?